mehrdadzarei/AutoRelocking_ECDL_Laser_by_Redpitaya/README.rst

 are trapped in optical tweezers, controlled by spatial light modulator (SLM) and acousto-optic deflector (AOD) to create different patterns of Sr atoms like Fig. 2.

-..
-  for new line write |
-|

-..
-  for images with caption write figure without caption use image

 .. image:: doc/img/fig1.jpg
   :width: 1000
   :alt: A view of the Sr Optical Tweezer Machine.